-The workday for full-time employees shall be eight (8) hours Monday through Thursday and seven and one-half (7%) hours Friday.
+The workday for full-time employees shall be eight (8) hours Monday through Thursday and seven and one-half (71⁄2) hours Friday.

-- Individual school hours for classroom teachers may be adjusted to accommodate needs, including required instructional hours, as determined by the building administrator with input from the building employees. - Specialists' hours may be adjusted to accommodate needs, including required instructional hours, as determined by the building administrator with input from the department supervisor and the specialist. - 3.
-Individual teachers may establish flexible work schedules by meeting with the building administrator. - Individual school hours may be adjusted to accommodate schedule changes (e.g. early release/late start) provided such adjustments are consistent with the contract and approved by the District and the Association. - The Association and District shall meet yearly to review transportation requirements.
+- 1. Individual school hours for classroom teachers may be adjusted to accommodate needs, including required instructional hours, as determined by the building administrator with input from the building employees. - 2.
+Specialists' hours may be adjusted to accommodate needs, including required instructional hours, as determined by the building administrator with input from the department supervisor and the specialist. - 3.
+Individual teachers may establish flexible work schedules by meeting with the building administrator. - 4.
+Individual school hours may be adjusted to accommodate schedule changes (e.g. early release/late start) provided such adjustments are consistent with the contract and approved by the District and the Association.